keboola/connection-docs/overview/index.md

 [Writers](/components/writers/) are components delivering output data from Keboola Connection into the systems and applications where the data gets used/consumed.
 These can be commonly used [relational databases](/components/writers/database/) or various [BI, reporting and analytics](/components/writers/bi-tools/) tools.

+### Data Apps
+[Data Apps](/components/data-apps/) are simple, interactive web applications that use data to deliver insight or automatically take action.
+This type of application is usually custom tailored to tackle a specific problem and entails a dynamic, purpose-built user experience.
+Some examples of data apps could be recommendation engines, interactive segmentation, AI integration, data visualization, customized internal reporting tools for business teams, financial app to get insights on your spend patterns etc.

 ### Data Consumption
 *Data Consumption* is represented by 3rd party systems that accept (or extract) data from Keboola Connection and use it further.
 These may be business intelligence analytics or visualization systems, but also e-mail marketing, CRM,